alpas/alpasdev/src/main/resources/docs/deployment-heroku.md

 <div class="sublist">

-* An existing Alpas app running locally with a MySQL database connection, checkout out the [Quick Start Guide](https://alpas.dev/docs/quick-start-guide-todo-list) to get your first Alpas up and running.
+* A basic Alpas app running locally with a MySQL database connection, checkout out the [Quick Start Guide](https://alpas.dev/docs/quick-start-guide-todo-list) to get your first Alpas up and running.
 * A [Heroku account](https://heroku.com/) as well as the [Heroku CLI Tools](https://devcenter.heroku.com/articles/heroku-cli) installed

 </div>